bors-ng/bors-ng/README.md

 ### Internal app?

-GitHub Apps can be set as "Internal" or "External."
+GitHub Apps can be set as "Internal" or "External".
 When the App is set to be internal, then whichever organization/user it belongs to will be the only one allowed to install it.